DrakirL/DrakirL.github.io/p10/attributes.md

 Perform gymnastic feats and impressive aerial maneuvers.
 + A rogue caught in the grasp of a giant tries to wriggle between its fingers.
 He makes an Acrobatics Check against its Passive Martial Skill.
 On a fail, he remains grappled.
 On a success, he escapes its clutches. <br>
 + A knight runs across a slippery floor.
 He makes a Difficulty 5 Acrobatics Check with Disadvantage due to him being surprised.
 On a fail, he slips and stops moving.
 On a success, he may continue moving as normal. <br>
-+ A monk swings over a pit of spikes using a dangling vine.
++ A monk uses a hanging vine to swing across a pit of spikes.
 She makes a Difficulty 20 Acrobatics Check.
 On a fail, she falls to her doom.
 On a success, she makes it to the other side. <br>
 #### <br>

 ## Athletics